legacysurvey/obiwan/doc/index.rst

 We created various tests that add fake galaxies to small 200x200 pixel multi-color images, run our pipeline, and assert that the fake galaxies are detected and have shape and multi-color brightness very close to truth.

 The Turorials section shows what these End-to-End tests look like, which come from this :ref:`ipython notebook <nb/TestCases.ipynb>`.
-We carray out the tests with :mod:`tests.end_to_end.test_datasets` python module.
+We carry out the tests with :mod:`tests.end_to_end.test_datasets` python module.

 Running the code at NERSC
 ^^^^^^^^^^^^^^^^^^^^^^^^^^